Are you looking for Turkey visa?

 map of Turkey

 Turkey is one of the most gorgeous countries in the world, and when you’ve got a stunning view and a beautiful culture like that, you simply can’t miss it.
 There are thousands of reasons that make Turkey a great place to travel.
-The people, the weather, the charm, and the breathtaking landscapes are just some of the things that will make you fall in love with the country.
+The people, the weather, the charm, and the breathtaking landscapes are just some of the things that will make you fall in love with the country during your Turkey travel

-Like any other country, Turkey has some requirements you must follow to enter the country.
+Like any other country, there are some travel requirements to Turkey that you must follow to enter the country.
 These include important documents, necessary procedures and even health SOPs.
-Don’t worry, we know it can be worrisome to figure everything out on your own, so here’s a detailed overview.
+Don’t worry, we know it can be worrisome to figure everything out on your own, so here’s a detailed overview of the Turkey entry requirements.

 Passport

-Passports are required for most international tourists who are on their way to travel to Turkey.
+Passports are required for most international tourists as part of the travel requirements to Turkey.
 Tourists are required to carry a passport which is valid for at least another six months after the date of entering the country.

 Some countries and nationalities are exempted from carrying a passport and can carry their national identity cards instead.
 These include: Germany, France, Belgium, Georgia, Spain, the Netherlands, Switzerland, Luxembourg, Greece, Ukraine, Portugal, Malta, Lichtenstein, and Northern Cyprus.